IEA-Task-43/digital_wra_data_standard/docs/iea43_wra_data_model-properties-measurement-location-measurement-location-properties-mast-properties.md

 ## mast_geometry_id

-The type of mast geometry e.g. lattice or pole.
+The type of mast geometry e.g. lattice with a triangular profile or pole.
+The IEC specifies two square lattice towers as having rounded edges for their members or sharp edges.

 `mast_geometry_id`